-According to the Civil Partnership Act 2004, since 21 December 2005 same-sex couples have the opportunity to register their relationship as a civil partnership, provided both partners are aged 16 or over.
+According to the Civil Partnership Act 2004, same-sex couples are able to register their relationship as a civil partnership, provided both partners are aged 16 or over.

-The Act is groundbreaking in the United Kingdom, conferring upon registrants rights akin to those enjoyed by (heterosexual) married couples.
-It does not apply, however, to unmarried heterosexual cohabitees, nor does it confer any rights on unregistered same-sex couples.
+The Civil Partnership Act was ground-breaking in the UK, providing nearly the same legal rights, responsibilities and obligations as those enjoyed by (heterosexual) married couples.
+It doesn’t apply, however, to unmarried heterosexual cohabitees, nor does it confer any legal rights on unregistered same-sex couples.
 In at least these respects it falls short of what some had hoped would be put in place.